|Information, at its most basic, is data which are set in a context for relevance.|

-One of the most popular forms of misinformation on the Internet, especially e-mail, is the passing along of urban legends.
-Urban legends are fabricated or untrue stories that are passed along by sincere people who believe them...and feel the need to "inform" others.
+One of the most popular forms of misinformation on the Internet is the passing along of "urban legends."
+Urban legends are fabricated or untrue stories that are passed along by sincere people who believe them, and then "inform" others.

 Misinformation is perhaps the most difficult information lookalike to diagnose.
 Why?
 What strategies could you develop to determine whether what you are reading constitutes information or misinformation?

 "Disinformation" refers to disseminating deliberately false information, especially when supplied by a government or its agent to a foreign power or on the media with the intention of influencing policies of those who receive it.

 One of the most notorious uses of disinformation was the dissemination of anti-Semitic speeches and writing by the Nazi party in Germany during the 1930s and 1940s.
 Unfortunately, disinformation didn't end with World War II.
 In fact, the Internet is an excellent vehicle for disinformation.